 The topical use of herbs has a very long history and is easier to validate than systemic use simply because the results can be readily seen.
 The following are some common topical herbal ingredients and their actions.

 Tea Tree (Melaleuca) Oil: Most people have heard of tea tree oil because its use is so widespread.
 Tea tree oil is extracted from Melaleuca alternifolia, a small tree/bush native to Australia.
 It has a pungent, camphor-like aroma.
 At least 98 components have been identified in the oil.
-Tea Tree oil is only needed in low concentrations and excels in antiseptic properties with activities even against antibiotic resistant strains and fungi.
+Tea Tree oil is only needed in low concentrations and excels in antiseptic properties.

 Calendula officinalis: Calendula is the common marigold.
 Its use on skin dates back at least 600 years.
-They were heavily used in wound dressings in the American Civil War and World War I. Formal research has documented that Calendula stimulates fibroblast activity in wound healing, assists with closure of pressure sores and has anti-inflammatory effects.
+They were heavily used in dressings in the American Civil War and World War I. Formal research has documented that Calendula supports normal fibroblast activity in wound healing and promotes homeostatic responses to inflammation.

 Comfrey (Symphytum): Comfrey is a small flowering herb native to Europe.
 Written history of its topical use dates back to ancient Greece although use was estimated to date back considerably before that.
-A major component is allantoin, which is documented to speed wound healing and has both anti-inflammatory and antimicrobial effects.
+A major component is allantoin.
 Inulin adds to its soothing effects.

 Lavender: Everyone recognizes the scent of lavender.
 The flowers and oil are used.
 You may be more familiar with lavender being used as a fragrance to induce calming, an effect that has been proven by formal research.
 There is also a long history of topical use.
-In addition to gentle support of circulation, lavender has healing and anti-inflammatory properties.
+In addition to gentle support of circulation, lavender works with the homeostatic mechanisms in skin.

 Whether herbal or not, any topical can cause a skin reaction.
 If you know your horse is prone to sensitivities, do a test of any product before using by applying a small amount to either the back of the pastern or the inner hind leg just above the hock.

-A variety of skin issues from wounds to itching can be helped with topical herbals.
+A variety of skin issues can be helped with topical herbals.
 They are pleasant to use and typically inexpensive.
 Definitely worth a try.

 Eleanor Kellon, VMD